hnfong/public-crap/writings/2025/13-[Vibe_Essay]-The_System_Is_Cracking_cm__and_Something_Else_Is_Coming.md

-# The System Is Cracking, and Something Else Is Coming
+# [Vibe Essaying] The System Is Cracking, and Something Else Is Coming

 ![image](./images/dollar_breaking.jpg)